 Correspondence to: Katalyn A. Voss (katalynvoss@geog.ucsb.edu)

 Abstract.
-The strong elevation gradient of the Himalaya allows investigation of altitude and orographic impacts on precipitation isotope values as captured in river samples.
-This study provides new high-elevation data along a 5000-m gradient collected from rain, snow, and glacial-sourced surface waters and time-series data from April to October 2016 to differentiate the time-variable contributions of source waters to the Arun River.
-We find nonlinear trends in δ18O and δD lapse rates driven by samples collected at high elevations and a distinct seasonal signal indicative of moisture source influences the surface-water isotope values.
+The strong elevation gradient of the Himalaya allows investigation of altitude and orographic impacts on surface water δ 18O and δD stable isotope values as captured in river samples.
+This study provides new high-elevation data along a 5000-m gradient collected from rivers as well as groundwater, snow, and glacial-sourced surface waters and time-series data from April to October 2016 to differentiate the time-variable contributions of source waters to the Arun River.
+We find nonlinear trends in δ18O and δD lapse rates driven by samples collected at high elevations and a distinct seasonal signal indicative of source-water influences on river oxygen and hydrogen stable isotope values.
 Deuterium excess is correlated to snowpack and used to track melt events during the monsoon.
-Our analysis identifies contributions from snowpack to river discharge before the monsoon onset followed by a 5-week transition to Indian Summer Monsoon-sourced rainfall around mid-June 2016.
+Our analysis identifies the influence of snow and glacial melt waters on river composition during low-flow conditions before the monsoon (April/May 2016) followed by a 5-week transition to Indian Summer Monsoon-sourced rainfall around mid-June 2016.

 1 Introduction

-Seasonal snow and glacial melt from the Himalaya support the domestic, industrial, and agricultural water demands of over 1.5 billion people in the South Asia region (Immerzeel et al., 2010; Viviroli et al., 2007).
-Yet, regional and local accounting of these water resources is sparse despite the immediate relevance for water management and the need to predict future variability in water supply that will result from climate change (Beniston, 2003; National Research Council, 2012).
-Water stable isotopes and their spatiotemporal variation provide a unique tracer to characterize contributions of different water sources, including snow and glacial melt (Aggarwal et al., 2006; Gat, 2010; Kendall & McDonnell, 2012).
-Differences in water isotope values emerge from fractionations occurring during water-vapor transport and precipitation, which are correlated to altitude, latitude, precipitation intensity, and distance from the moisture source.
+Stable isotopes of oxygen and hydrogen (δ18O and δD) in surface water and their spatiotemporal variation provide a unique tracer to characterize contributions of different water sources, including snow and glacial melt (Aggarwal et al., 2006; Gat, 2010; Kendall & McDonnell, 2012).
+Differences in δ18O and δD values emerge from fractionations occurring during water-vapor transport and precipitation, which are correlated to altitude, latitude, precipitation intensity, and distance from the moisture source.
 In addition, post-deposition fractionation from evaporation in soil and sublimation in snow fields can modify the isotopic composition of surface waters (Dansgaard, 1964; Gat, 2010).
-In high mountain regions, distinguishing the isotopic values of different water sources that contribute to stream flow is complicated by the extreme effects of orographic rise, seasonal changes in water-vapor sources, melting of snow fields and glaciers, and difficulty to access high-altitude regions.
+In high mountain regions, distinguishing the δ18O and δD values of different water sources that contribute to stream flow is complicated by the extreme effects of orographic rise, seasonal changes in water-vapor sources, melting of snow fields and glaciers, and difficulty to access high-altitude regions.

-In the Himalaya, the combination of decreasing temperatures and increasing rainout with increasing elevation accentuates fractionation processes and results in water depleted in heavy isotopes.
-This relationship, reported as stable isotope lapse rates, ranges in the Himalaya from -0.45 to -4.4 ‰ km-1 for δ18O and -8.3 to -33.0 ‰ km-1 for δD, but these estimates largely draw on surface water samples from streams in low and mid elevations less than 5000 m (Hren et al., 2009; Meese et al., 2018; Poage & Chamberlain, 2001; Racoviteanu et al., 2013; van der Veen et al., 2018; Varay et al., 2017; Wilson et al., 2015).
-High-elevation samples are sparse but essential to accurately characterize mountain-sourced surface waters, especially in regions with significant contributions from isotopically depleted snow and glacial melt.
+In the Himalaya, the combination of decreasing temperatures and increasing rainout with increasing elevation accentuates fractionation processes and results in water that is isotopically heavy.
+This relationship, reported as δ18O and δD lapse rates, ranges in surface water in the Himalayan rivers from -0.45 to -4.4 ‰ km-1 for δ18O and -8.3 to -33.0 ‰ km-1 for δD, but these estimates largely draw on surface water samples from streams in low and mid elevations less than 5000 m (Hren et al., 2009; Meese et al., 2018; Poage & Chamberlain, 2001; Racoviteanu et al., 2013; van der Veen et al., 2018; Varay et al., 2017; Wilson et al., 2015).
+High-elevation samples are sparse but essential to accurately characterize mountain-sourced surface waters, especially in regions with significant contributions from isotopically heavy snow and glacial melt.